PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 ### Raft in a transaction flow

 Every channel runs on a **separate** instance of the Raft protocol, which allows each instance to elect a different leader.
 This configuration also allows further decentralization of the service in use cases where clusters are made up of ordering nodes controlled by different organizations.
-While all Raft nodes must be part of the system channel, they do not necessarily have to be part of all application channels.
-Channel creators (and channel admins) have the ability to pick a subset of the available orderers and to add or remove ordering nodes as needed (as long as only a single node is added or removed at a time).
+Ordering nodes can be added or removed from a channel as needed as long as only a single node is added or removed at a time.
 While this configuration creates more overhead in the form of redundant heartbeat messages and goroutines, it lays necessary groundwork for BFT.

 In Raft, transactions (in the form of proposals or configuration updates) are automatically routed by the ordering node that receives the transaction to the